East Florida: Slavery and economics

 East Florida did not establish a formal slave code until 1782.
 Those who were black or of mixed race of European and African origin and could not prove they were free were considered to be slaves.
 During the American Revolution, many Georgians and Carolinians moved to Florida along with their slaves.
 The colonial government, along with slave-owners, used slaves to construct defensive fortifications.
 A militia act that allowed for conscripting slaves as laborers and soldiers was passed in 1781.

-Goods produced and exported in East Florida included sugar, timber, indigo, rice, naval stores, and barrel staves; most of these goods came from plantations along the St. Marys and St. Johns rivers that used slave labor.
+Goods produced in and exported from East Florida included sugar, timber, indigo, rice, naval stores, and barrel staves; most of these goods came from plantations along the St. Marys and St. Johns rivers that used slave labor.
+The primary harbor was located in St. Augustine, which had more ship traffic than Pensacola.
+Most commerce flowing into and sailing from East Florida went via St. Augustine.
+Ships leaving or entering St. Augustine almost always were destined to or departed from Charleston, South Carolina, but occasional ships did come directly from Europe.
+Nevertheless, the amount of traffic in St. Augustine was smaller than that of the ports to its north, Savannah and Charleston.
+For example in 1768, 56 ships entered St. Augustine compared to Savannah's 148 and Charleston's 448 ships.

 Bernard Romans wrote the first account of Spanish fishing ranchos existing along Florida's southwest coast in 1770.
-When the British took control of Florida, they monitored the fisherman but let them continue their activities.
-Governor James Grant was ordered to stop the fisherman from operating but did not enforce that order.
+When the British took control of Florida, they monitored the fishermen who occupied the ranchos but let them continue their activities.
+Governor James Grant was ordered to stop the fishermen from operating but did not enforce that order.
 At one point the fishing boats were suspected of being a threat to British control, but a complete review in 1767-68 found they were harmless.